Our Children’s Social Care Courses

 Updated in line with the new Ministry of Justice ABE Guidance 2022

-Designed for those social work practitioners who have completed the full Achieving Best Evidence course but have not conducted an interview in the last year or more and need updating both in the law and on court case directions, also to revisit and renew their skills learnt at the initial course.
+Designed for those social work practitioners who have completed the full Achieving Best Evidence course but have not conducted an interview in the last 3 years or more and need updating both in the law and on court case directions, also to revisit and renew their skills learnt at the initial course.

 Additionally, for those who would like to practise the ABE interview in a safe setting, if they feel a refresher course would be beneficial.
 The candidates will be assessed on one interview and be given feedback by both the tutor and their peers on the 2-day course